raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 ![after](https://user-images.githubusercontent.com/46265707/55680703-fb30ad00-5914-11e9-8dbe-24f963e48e6e.png)

-The process isn't perfect, especially on styles that are changed dynamically (like menus for example) by scripts
+The process isn't perfect, especially on styles that are changed dynamically (like nav menus for example) by scripts